Risks & opportunities

 Risk profile summary

-We identified and listed the risks that can impact the realization of our strategic goals.
+We identified the risks that could impact the realization of our strategic goals and profiled them accordingly.

 Risk identification & assessment

 Our risk management focuses on 4 categories: strategic risks, operational risks, finance & reporting risks, and compliance risks.
-To create a risk profile for each risk, we conduct various top-down and bottom-up risk assessments.
-We have prioritized the most relevant risks in yearly Strategic Risk Assessment with managers and the Management Board.
-The results are discussed with both the Audit Committee and the Supervisory Board.
+To create a risk profile for each risk, we have conducted various top-down and bottom-up risk assessments.
+We then prioritized the most relevant risks in yearly Strategic Risk Assessment with managers and the Management Board.
+These results have been discussed with both the Audit Committee and the Supervisory Board.

 Likelihood